dassujan/STANDARD-THREE/SST_QUESTIONS.md

 ### **G. Broad Questions**

-1. Describe the national flag of India and its significance.
+1. Describe the design and symbolism of the Indian national flag.
-2. Explain why national symbols are important for a country.
+2. What is the significance of India's national symbols?
-3. Describe the main features of the Sanchi Stupa and its historical importance.
+3. Why are heritage monuments like the Taj Mahal and Ajanta Caves important to India?
-4. What is the significance of the Taj Mahal, and why is it considered a world heritage site?
+4. Explain the role of epics such as *Ramayana* and *Mahabharata* in Indian culture.
-5. How does India’s national emblem symbolize the principles of the country?
+5. Discuss the need for protecting cultural and natural heritage sites in India.
-6. Describe the purpose and historical importance of the Ajanta Caves.
+6. Who are poachers, and why is it important to protect wildlife from them?
-7. Who are poachers, and why is poaching a threat to wildlife?
+7. What do the colors of the Indian flag represent?
-8. How do the colors of the Indian national flag reflect the values of the country?
+8. Describe the significance of the Ajanta and Ellora caves.
-9. Discuss the importance of India’s cultural heritage and name some ways it is preserved.
+9. Why is the title *Ramayana* meaningful?
-10. Explain the role of heritage monuments in understanding India’s history and culture.
+10. Explain the importance of *Satyameva Jayate* as India’s national motto.